By Kai Lani | WAHA Surf Shop

 Starting Your Surf Journey

-Learning to surf is one of the most rewarding challenges you can undertake.
-With patience and the right approach, you'll be riding waves sooner than you think.
+Learning to surf is one of the most rewarding challenges you can take on.
+It is also one of the most humbling.
+You will get thrown around, swallow saltwater, and wonder why this looked so easy when other people did it.
+That is normal.
+Every surfer on the planet went through the same thing.
+With patience and the right approach, you will be riding waves sooner than you think.

 Choose the Right Board